 The Stage is on Fire

 At about 5:30 pm, I read two brief excerpts of my book.
-(Fear made me shaky and weepy.)
+Fear made me shaky and weepy.
 I looked over the group and got tears as I explained how much the event and their support throughout the process meant to me.
 I was nervous and read too fast, but it felt good to share my work aloud in a weight-lifting-fear-shattering way, especially with people who knew and cared about me.
-I could summon the courage to send it out into the world if I shared it here.
+If I shared it here, I could summon the courage to send it out into the world.

-After I finished, I asked my friend Wendy to tell the story of the clock that graced her mantle that afternoon.
+After I finished, I asked my friend to tell the story of the clock that graced her mantle that afternoon.
 She told us about her Kentucky-born grandmother, who had placed a Derby bet on a long shot in the 1936 race.
 Bold Venture won the race at 20:1 odds.
-Wendy’s grandmother used her substantial winnings (I think she said $40, a great deal of money in 1936) to buy the clock on Wendy’s mantle.
+Her grandmother used her winnings to buy the clock on her mantle.
 My manuscript was a Bold Venture.

 Out of the Gate Today